kinsys-git/maelo-arch-install-kde/README.md

 Nvidia support
 Autodetect drivers.
 Do not continue if password change failes
-Utilitze pacstrap to consolidate into a single script
+Utilitze pacstrap to have the large download happen all at once instead of two parts
 Better comments
 ~Seperate personal dotfiles from install project.~